 CA9 Says INA Does Not Bar Judicial Review of Denial of Withholding of Removal By One With Aggravated Felony Conviction

-The Court held it had jurisdiction to review BIA’s denial of Petitioner’s application for withholding of removal, notwithstanding provisions of INA § 242(a)(2)(C), because denial of relief was not predicated on Petitioner’s having suffered a conviction for aggravated felony, but rather on merits of the claim. (
+CA9 found jurisdiction to review BIA’s denial of withholding of removal, notwithstanding INA § 242(a)(2)(C), because denial of relief was not predicated on Petitioner’s having suffered a conviction for aggravated felony, but rather on merits of the claim. (